 The Dresden collection of birds houses approximately 91.000 objects including whole skins, mounted specimens, skeletons, eggs, nests and feather mounts.

-The research focus of the ornithology department is linked to Senckenberg Research Field Biodiversity and Systematics.
+The research focus of the ornithology division is linked to Senckenberg Research Field Biodiversity and Systematics.
 Cooperation projects exist with Research Field Biodiversity and Climate.

 The collection of birds houses approximately 91.000 objects that include approximately 57.000 whole skins, 7.800 mounted specimens, 3.000 skeletons, 15.000 whole clutches of eggs, 950 nests, few specimens in alcohol (< 100) and 7.000 feather mounts.